Southeast Asia is full of incredible towns and cities.

 3) Check Out Luang Prabang’s Unusual Bridges

-There are two quite unusual bridges in Luang Prabang.
-One is made of bamboo, and only exists in the dry season.
+There are some quite unusual bridges in Luang Prabang.
+Two are made of bamboo and only exist in the dry season.
 It gets rebuilt every year by a local family, and they charge a small toll (around 45p) to walk across it.
 On the other side is a restaurant and bar named Dyen Sabai which has a relaxed feel, where entire afternoons can pass by laid out on a cushion with a cocktail.

 The second is bridge is named rather inventively, as, um Old Bridge!
 Worryingly the bamboo lacing of the first actually felt more solid than the steel girders and scaffolding planks that make up Old Bridge.
 This seems to only be used by fearless scooter pilots and the occasional cow.
 There that hangs off either side, and looks like it’s meant for pedestrians.
 I say ‘looks like’ as most of the locals seemed to favour braving oncoming traffic rather than using the narrow, creaking walkway!
 Maybe they knew something we didn’t!